Automated Clearing House (ACH)

 Checking Account Reconciliation Reports and Adjustments by Fiscal Service

 The TCIS compares paid check data provided by Federal Reserve Banks (FRBs) with check-issue information transmittals reported by DOs on an item-for-item basis for each check serial number.
-When reconciling paid check data, PFC issues checking account reconciliation adjustment reports.
+When reconciling paid check data, NPIRC issues checking account reconciliation adjustment reports.

 Report 251, Advice of Check Issue Discrepancy (5206)

 Treasury adjusts (to the penny) all differences between the issue amount of a check (reported by DOs to the TCIS) and the actual amount of the check paid by Treasury.
 A 5206 is generated in TCIS when Fiscal Service changes the amount reported on the check-issue transmittal to agree with the actual amount printed on the check.
 This is done in cases where the DO has reported an issue amount to TCIS that differs from the amount printed on the check, and the check was paid for the amount printed on the check.
 TCIS will automatically generate a reconciliation case when this occurs.
 Fiscal Service sends a computer-generated copy of the 5206 to the DO to notify them of the discrepancy.
 The 5206 fully describes the error.